 Everyone knows the extreme grace of the Empress Josephine and her sweet and attractive manners.
 The acquaintance soon became intimate and tender, and it was not long before we married.

 As is often the case with young men desperately in love, Napoleon likely spent more than was prudent on the ring for his bride.
 Two tear-shaped stones - a diamond and a sapphire - are placed in a gold setting that was sentimentally called toi et moi (you and me) in the 18th century.
 Each gemstone weighs just under a carat each.

-While in time the marriage faltered and Napoleon went on to marry a second time, Josephine always treasured the ring, and gave it to her daughter.
+While in time the marriage faltered and Napoleon went on to marry a second time for the sake of a male heir, Josephine always treasured the ring, and gave it to her daughter.
 The ring remained in the family until the present sale, scheduled on March 24 to coincide with the 250th anniversary of Josephine's birth.